Visiting Cummins Falls State Park

-In the tiny town of Cookeville, Tennessee you’ll find Cummins Falls State Park and inside the park, a breathtaking waterfall that boasts a thunderous stream of water from a whopping 75-feet.
+In the town of Cookeville, Tennessee you’ll find Cummins Falls State Park and inside the park, a breathtaking waterfall that boasts a thunderous stream of water from a whopping 75-feet.
 This waterfall is Cummins Falls and it is Tennessee’s eighth largest waterfall!

-It took us HOURS to find Cummins Falls.
-Mostly because there isn’t a man-made trail that leads you the entire way and we turned back a few times because we were both conflicted on if we were heading in the right direction but eventually we found the way (we’ll help you get there too!).
-After wading through waist deep, ice cold, water and walking for a short distance more, we finally made it to Cummins Falls.
+There were a number of times we were both conflicted on if we were heading in the right direction but eventually we found the way (we’ll help you get there too!).
+After wading through waist-deep, ice-cold water, and walking for a short distance more, we finally made it to Cummins Falls.

 - Be aware of the weather.
 Heavy rainfall can lead to flash flooding in which you should seek higher ground immediately because the river can swell quickly and put you in danger.
 Check the forecast and rainfall for the days prior and the day you are planning to visit frequently.

-- If you are planning to go swimming at the falls, you might consider bringing a life jacket.
+- Bring a life jacket.
+If you are planning to go swimming at the falls, you might consider bringing a life jacket.
 Even if you think you’re a good swimmer, parts of this area are risky, and having an extra safety net is always a good idea.

 - Wear sturdy shoes.
 This is especially important as the rocks are very slippery.
 Sandals and flip-flops are NOT a good shoe choice.
-Instead, wear hiking shoes or a pair of sturdy tennis shoes that you don’t mind getting wet.
+Instead, wear hiking shoes, water shoes, or a pair of sturdy tennis shoes that you don’t mind getting wet.

 - Check the water level before you go.
 Looking back, swimming and wading through water that deep was not a smart decision.
 Cold water can be fatal at times and we could have easily been knocked over or fallen due to the slippery rocks.
 Use caution when swimming in streams or rivers and try not to wade in water that is higher than your knees.